Get Raw Milk Aurochs

 Pasteurization was developed around the same time, in 1864 by Louis Pasteur, originally adopted by the wine industry to extend their product’s shelf life.
 They were able to convince the concerned public that milk mass-pasteurization was a necessity to combat pathogenic illness.
 From there, laws against raw milk sales were introduced and milk pasteurization became a requirement.

-Cui bono?
-Big milk companies saw benefit immediately, due not only to shelf life.
+Big milk producers initially resisted but soon saw benefit, due not only to shelf life.
 While they possessed the means to build out pasteurization infrastructure, some of their smaller competition did not.
 The rise of pasteurization also created a collage of food processing companies who by their nature have an interest in mass-pasteurization laws.
 Through those laws they exist and perpetuate their power over farmers, bottle-necking the system, so it’s a fight they’ll never give up.

 Image: Cows cramped into feeding stalls, 1858